jamesgrimmett/simple_gce/README.md

 # simple_gce

+# CURRENTLY NON-FUNCTIONAL.
+I AM IN THE PROCESS OF UPDATING THE CODE SO THAT IT CAN BE USED MORE GENERALLY.
+ONCE IT'S READY TO GO I WILL REMOVE THIS MESSAGE AND ADD USAGE EXAMPLES.

 A simple one-zone Galactic Chemical Evolution model, as used in [Grimmett et al. (2020)](https://arxiv.org/abs/1911.05901).

 simple_gce solves the set of differential equations that represent a simplified model for an evolving galaxy.